solohin/test-project/README.md

 - from_time - Optional filter note[time].
 The format is "hh:mm", for example "23:57".
 Midnight is 00:00.
 - to_time - Optional filter note[time].
 The same format.
 Midnight is 23:59.
 - page - Optional page number starting from 1.
 Default = 1.
 500 items per page
+- user_id - Optional user filter.
+Available only for ROLE_ADMIN

 **Response**